nav-x-llc/nav-x-docs/en/business-central/custom-fields/index.md

 - Define Custom Fields on Master Records.
 Currently, the following master records are supported:
   - Customers
+  - Bank Accounts
   - Items
   - Vendors
-- Define Custom Fields on Documents.
+- Define Custom Fields on Documents and Journals.
 Currently, the following documents are supported:
+  - General Journals
   - All Sales Documents
   - All Purchase Documents
 - Copy Custom Fields from Master records to documents.